zachharkey/grunt-nautilus/README.md

 Tell grunt-nautilus to use this specified environment for executing `sass` on build and deploy.

-### Options
+## File path options
-These are the supported options for this plugin.
+These are the options that point the Nautilus plugin in the right place to manage your app.

 #### pubRoot
 Type: `String`